Code-Institute-Submissions/TerraBite147-the-pastry-palette/README.md

 ### User Stories
 User Story 1:
 As a new customer of The Pastry Palette, I want to explore the menu and learn about the variety of pastries available, so that I can decide what I'd like to order and where I can order from.
-This can be done by looking through the menu section
+This can be done by looking through the menu section for what is on offer and the about us section to find the bakery.

 User Story 2:
 As an existing customer of The Pastry Palette, I want to provide feedback and participate in the survey, so that I can contribute to the bakery's improvement and possibly win a prize.